ann-bereza/hello-world/src/README.md

-This is a test project for homework 1 in the Git Basics Python UA course
+This is a homework project for the Git Basics Python UA course